jonasrenault/cwx/backend/README.md

 You can then install the dependencies with `poetry install --with dev`.

-To activate the virtual env, use `poetry shell`.
+To activate the virtual env, use `poetry shell`, or use `poetry run <cmd>` to run a specific command within the virtual env.

 ## Running the server